johnjackoleary/cfi-commonplace-book/Filed/Personal Minimums.md

 ## Adjustments for Unusual Circumstances
 Some pilots include adjustments to their minimums based on particular circumstances, for instance if they are fatigued or in a new aircraft.
 Check out [[Getting the Maximum from Personal Minimums]] for examples of this.

+# Instrument Minimums
+Pilots typically set distinct minimums for instrument conditions and [[IFR]] flight.

+> [!quote] From [[Flight and Ground Instructor Pro-Tips]]: *Set Personal Minimums* by Sho Akiyama
+> Most pilots understand it is not intelligent to do "zero-zero" take-off.
+I teach my [[IFR]] students that my personal minimum is the ceiling and visibility that will allow a safe return to the departure airport (or a nearby departure alternative).
+When the student was a low-time IFR pilot, I advised her to raise the minimum to either a non-precision level or a circling minimum level to depart that airport.

 # Additional Suggestions
 ## Wind
 > [!quote] From [[AOPA]]'s [Too Windy?](https://www.aopa.org/news-and-media/all-news/1998/march/pilot/too-windy)